How to know when your kid's old enough to stay alone

 Being able to leave your child home alone is an exciting milestone.
 Independence!
 Freedom — for all!
 But it can also be nerve-wracking.
 The potential for things to go wrong is, in a way, in your hands.
 So practice, preparation and, perhaps most importantly, intuition are crucial.

 So how do you know when your child is ready to stay home on their own?
 Most parents go with their gut — because, after all, who knows your child better than you?
 But, depending on where you live, it may actually be illegal to leave your child without a sitter.
-Three states currently have binding laws about the minimum age a child must be in order to be left home alone.
-In Illinois, it’s 14 years old; in Maryland, it’s 8; and in Oregon, it’s 10.
+A few states currently have binding laws about the minimum age a child must be in order to be left home alone.
+In Illinois, it’s 14 years old and in Maryland, it’s 8.
 Other states simply offer recommendations.

 If you’re thinking of cancelling your sitter, here’s what to consider before leaving your child home alone.